"The garden activates our nervous system of rest, thanks to the soothing stimuli of nature."

 9. Grow perennial plants.
 These you plant once and they continue to grow year after year, supplying you with edible nutrition.

 Many herbs are wonderful perennials, which come back every year, such as lavender, yarrow, anise hyssop, plantain, chives, oregano, thyme, sage.
 Other herbs like chamomile and borage are self-seeding, so you plant them once, and even if you pull them out at the end of the season, new ones will sprout up next year.

-Vegetable examples include asparagus, rhubarb.
-Fruits include strawberries (very easy to grow from plant starts), a blueberry bushes, a raspberry on a trellis.
+Vegetable examples include asparagus and rhubarb.
+Fruits include strawberries (very easy to grow from plant starts), a blueberry bush, and a raspberry on a trellis.